Yllana Aduana

-Yllana Marie Singin Aduana (/tl/; born July 7, 1998) is a Filipino beauty pageant titleholder was crowned Miss Philippines Earth 2023.
+Yllana Marie Singin Aduana (/tl/; born July 7, 1998) is a Filipino a beauty pageant titleholder who was crowned Miss Philippines Earth 2023.
 An advocate for environmental education, Aduana represented the country in Miss Earth 2023 and won as Miss Earth Air.
 Aduana competed at Miss Universe Philippines 2025 and finished as the second runner-up.

 Aduana previously won Miss FIT Philippines 2021 and competed at the Miss Philippines Earth 2021 and Binibining Pilipinas 2022 pageants.
+She graduated from Centro Escolar University with a Bachelor of Science in Medical Technology and worked as a flight attendant for Philippine Airlines.

 Early life and education

 Yllana Marie "Yana" Singin Aduana was born on July 7, 1998, in Siniloan, Laguna.
 She graduated from Centro Escolar University with a Bachelor of Science in Medical Technology in 2018, later passing the Medical Technologist Licensure Examination in the same year.
 She started a skincare business in 2018 and worked as a flight attendant for Philippine Airlines until being laid off in 2021, amid the COVID-19 pandemic in the Philippines.

 Pageantry

 Miss Philippines Earth 2021

 On May 25, 2021, Aduana was announced to be one of the 68 delegates competing at Miss Philippines Earth 2021.
 At the virtual pageant held on August 8, 2021, Aduana finished as a runner-up.
 Naelah Alshorbaji of Parañaque won the pageant.